apache2op/py-viation/README.md

-# py-viation

 # 3 Days Data-Science & Analytics Workshop

 ## In the workshop organized and conducted by CODERS READY, we explored the power of mapping and data visualization using Python.
-Over the course of three days, we engaged in hands-on projects that allowed us to gain valuable insights into data representation and analysis. basically, application of python in field of aviation
+Over the course of three days, we engaged in hands-on projects that allowed us to gain valuable insights into data representation and analysis.
+Basically, we learnt about some applications in field of aviation using python.

 ## Key Topics Covered